About Atlassian Connect

 In addition to the classic Maven project structure, we will also get access to:

-- App descriptor (
+• App descriptor (atlassian-connect.json)

-(including Spring Data JPA and Liquibase database migrations) - Spring Boot Application class and Spring configuration in the YAML format
+• Spring Boot Application class and Spring configuration in the YAML format

 Run the applications